-- Background Concepts (5%)
+- Background Concepts: 5%

-- Assessment of Pain (5%)
+- Assessment of Pain: 5%

-- Treatment of Pain: Psychological, Physical, and Integrative Therapies (10%)
+- Treatment of Pain – Psychological, Physical, and Integrative Therapies: 10%

 How do I study for the pain medicine exam?

-Text books for studying include McGraw Hill Speciality Board Review: Pain Medicine and Beyond Pain: A Comprehensive Pain Board Review For The Pain Management Physician.
+A candidate considering registration for this exam may benefit from first downloading and reviewing the ABA’s Pain Medicine Content outline.
+This gives a thorough overview of the topics to be covered.
+Textbooks for studying include McGraw Hill Speciality Board Review: Pain Medicine and Beyond Pain: A Comprehensive Pain Board Review For The Pain Management Physician.

-What happens if I fail the Pain Medicine boards?
+What happens if I fail the boards?

 If an applicant achieves a non-passing grade on his or her first attempt, she or he can re-take it.
 Re-registration fees ($1,350, with an added $500 for each late re-exam registration) must be paid by all repeat applicants.